Online Trauma Counselling · Canterbury

 Finding support in Canterbury

-My online counselling sits alongside the help available locally, and it can be worth knowing what else is there.
-In Canterbury, you can refer yourself directly to NHS Talking Therapies Kent and Medway for free NHS talking therapy, with no GP referral needed.
-You can also find your nearest service through the NHS Talking Therapies finder.
+My online counselling sits alongside the help available locally.
+In Canterbury, you can refer yourself directly to NHS Talking Therapies in Kent and Medway for free NHS talking therapy, with no GP referral needed.

 If you need urgent help now